Toyota Car Insurance

 COMPANY HIGHLIGHTS

-State Farm takes the top spot in our study of Toyota insurance providers due to its strong blend of pricing and customer service.
-It's the cheapest provider for almost every model we researched, and the cheapest provider overall for Toyota drivers.
-State Farm also stands out due to its above-average customer service and claims satisfaction, ranking sixth overall for claims satisfaction according to J.D.
+State Farm is the cheapest provider for almost every model and overall for Toyota drivers.
+State Farm has above-average customer service and claims satisfaction, ranking sixth overall for claims satisfaction according to J.D.
 Power.
-They also offer particularly attractive discounts for drivers under 25, with reductions for students and a defensive driving program that can save you up to 20%.
+It has discounts for drivers under 25, with reductions for students and a defensive driving program that can save you up to 20%.

 GEICO